ReactionMechanismGenerator/PyDQED/README.md

 We will continue to release conda packages for PyDQED as long as possible.

 To build PyDQED, clone this repository, install the dependencies (find them with `conda search -c rmg PyDQED`), upgrade whichever are causing problems, then navigate to the `.conda` directory and run `conda build .`.
+Installation instructions in the documentation directory are _not_ up to date.

-What follows is the original content of the README, slighly updated to removed erroneous instructions and dead links.
+What follows is the original content of the README, slightly updated to removed erroneous instructions and dead links.

 # Introduction